 International Programs at UAB

 - Christmas International House is a ministry that hosts international students during the Christmas season.
 South Highland families volunteer to provide housing, meals, and activities to international students who have nowhere to go for the holidays.
 This ministry is sponsored every other year.
-In 2010, we had 7 students from china, Japan, and Malaysia from Dec.
-18-Jan.
-2. Host families helped house the students and drive them to the numerous activities that were planned during the holidays.
+In 2014, we had students from China, Japan, and Malaysia over the Christmas and New Year holidays.
+Host families helped house the students and drive them to the numerous activities that were planned during the holidays.
 The coordinator is Kelly Ross Davis.

 - Friendship partners match a new international student with an individual or family to help the student learn and transition into our culture.
 The commitment is for one year and to meet with the student at least once a month.

 - Let's Talk is a ministry offering the opportunity for international students to engage in casual conversation with members of our congregation.
 They meet on the 1st and 3rd Wednesdays of each month for dinner and conversation.
 We have 7-10 regular participants who attend.
 After dinner, tutors from our congregation spend one on one time with the attendees in structured conversation to help teach the idiosyncrasies of American English.
-All three ministries offer hands on mission opportunities.
 If you are interested in volunteering call Corky Clark, the coordinator of the program.

 - UAB International Students- We sponsored 2 lunches and breakfasts.
 Thanksgiving Dinner- South Highland hosted the 3rd annual Thanksgiving dinner for over 280 international students in the Davis Family Hall in conjunction with the UAB International House.
 We are always looking for volunteers to help serve.
 Corky Clark is the coordinator of the program.
 Contact him at firstname.lastname@example.org.

 Outreach Opportunities - Supports community projects planned and unplanned that may not be categorized under a particular ministry.
 Funds will be available for emergency relief due to a natural or man-made disaster, evangelism opportunities, and fulfilling temporary or developing needs in our community.
-For volunteer opportunities, contact Debbie Perkins, 870-3031 or firstname.lastname@example.org.
+For volunteer opportunities, contact Debbie Perkins at email@example.com.

 Presbyterian Home for Children is a safe, supportive, Christian environment for children who are dependent, neglected, abused, homeless or who otherwise cannot live with their families.
 The 80-acre campus in Talladega, Alabama has grown tremendously since the 1800's, transforming itself from a children's refuge and farming community into a well respected educational facility.
 The Home opened its own school, Hope Academy, in 1997 to meet the educational needs of its residents.
 Realizing a greater need, Hope Academy began offering its services to the community in 2004 by accepting private day and residential students into the education program.
 Today, the Talladega Campus includes residential cottages, school buildings, a gymnasium, dining hall and well staffed counseling center which serves both campus residents and the community.
 Contact Jody Gilchrist at firstname.lastname@example.org.